Second round of 'coronavirus' financial assistance: what options are being considered in Congress

 The House of Democrats wants to continue to pay an additional $ 600 a week after July.
 In the $ 3 trillion HEROES Act, they proposed extending payments of $ 600 at least until the end of January 2021.
 The bill, among other things, provided for the so-called soft restriction, which would allow additional people to receive money until March 2021.

 On Wednesday July 1, Senate Democrats presented a proposal that would extend the weekly increase in aid.
-Initiated by Senate Minority Leader Chuck Schumer and Senator Ron Weeden, Oregon, the US Labor Rescue Act will extend benefits until the recipient's average unemployment rate falls below 11% in three months.
+Initiated by Senate Minority Leader Chuck Schumer and Senator Ron Weeden, Oregon, the US Labor Rescue Act will extend benefits until the recipient state's average unemployment rate falls below 11% in three months.

 The amount of benefits will be reduced by $ 100 per percentage point below 11% until the unemployment rate drops below 6% in a particular state.
 The idea is to “gradually nullify” the need for help, Schumer wrote, and to avoid the so-called fiscal cliff (according to Wikipedia, this means a situation in which the United States can automatically enter into force a number of laws that increase taxes and reduce government spending in order to reduce the budget deficit and reduce public debt).